emerge-lang/compiler/design.md

 * immutable
 * with braces as in dlang: `alias string = immutable(Char)[]`

-Those are transitive as in D (as opposed to the non-transitive val in Kotlin / final modifier in Java)
+Those are transitive as in D; see below for variable declaration and aissgnments to variables.

 Values of modified Types can be converterted to an other type according to this table.
 The letfomst column shows the source type, the headings show the target type.